Waldleufer/archproj-bmwteam/doc/parent_handler_doc.md

    └─ vtx[9] in: 2 out: 0 val: v09
 ```

-Using this new graph (or even the old one) like `./parent_handler ./parent_handler_output.gt ./test03.json -v` starts a validation as described.
+Using this new graph (when only checking components, the old graph would work as well) like `./parent_handler ./parent_handler_output.gt -j ./test03.json --validate_components_only` starts a validation (only of all components) as described.
+This example won't show details about Domains, Context Groups or Abstraction Layers - thats why this option was implemented.
 Since `v00`, `v01` and `v02` are connected directly or indirectly via subgraphs but `v03` is in no way connected, the validation will print a warning containing all children of the node `v00;v01;v02;v03` and their connections:
 It puts

 ```